chrisemunt/mg_web/README.md

 ## Things for the future...

 * The ability to handle request payloads that exceed the maximum DB Server string size.
-* The ability to specify more than one DB Server per web path for the purpose of fail-over in the event of the primary DB Server becoming unavailable.

 ## License

-Copyright (c) 2019-2020 M/Gateway Developments Ltd,
+Copyright (c) 2019-2021 M/Gateway Developments Ltd,
 Surrey UK.
 All rights reserved.